rohankangale2011/node-clustering/README.md

         response: 47ms(min)     47ms(max)      47ms(avg)

-You can gather more information about node clustering from <a href="https://nodejs.org/api/cluster.html">Here</a>.
+You can gather more information about node clustering from <a href="https://nodejs.org/api/cluster.html">Node Clustering</a> and siege from <a href="https://www.joedog.org/siege-home/">Siege</a>.

 <strong>Note:</strong> You might see some error's while running the <strong>npm run siege</strong> command.
 In order to resolve those, you need to stop your nodejs server(if it is running), as siege will be using the same port for the performance testing.